Not-Baguette/Stidium/tests/readme.md

 - AES Encryption time: 43.8 Minutes
 - AES Encryption time: 36.73 Minutes

 Conclusion: Blowfish is far better than AES when presented with huge amount of data, which is what we need.
+And doing it to 100,000 files is not good